Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Nguyen Tien Thoa said that input costs are too high, forcing the electricity industry to increase prices.

 "Increasing input costs are beyond the reach of VNE and even the Government because that is the world price.
-No matter how friendly you are or how cheap the negotiation is, you can only get a little preferential price and cannot lower it," said Mr. Nguyen Tien Thoa.
+No matter how friendly or how cheap the negotiation is, the price can only be slightly preferential and cannot be reduced," said Mr. Nguyen Tien Thoa.

-In response to the question of whether the adjustment of electricity prices is in accordance with the law or not, Mr. Thoa affirmed that the Prime Minister's regulations allow for a price adjustment of about 3%, so "it can be increased without reporting", and if the electricity price increases by 10% or more, it must be submitted to the Prime Minister for decision.
-Adjusting electricity prices must be cautious, not jerky, to ensure security for the electricity industry and harmonize the interests of people and businesses.
+In response to the question of whether the adjustment of electricity prices is in accordance with the law, Mr. Thoa affirmed that the Prime Minister 's regulations allow for a price adjustment of about 3%, so "it can be increased without reporting", and if the electricity price increases by 10% or more, it must be submitted to the Prime Minister for decision.
+Adjusting the electricity price must be cautious, not jerky, to ensure security for the electricity industry and harmonize the interests of people and businesses.

 "State-owned enterprises also need to share with consumers.
 If it is necessary to adjust prices, adjust 1/3 of the increased cost.
-As for the missing part, how will EVN compensate, a solution will be needed.
-The adjustment sounds terrible, but it will only increase by an average of 56 VND/1 kWh.
+As for the remaining part, how will EVN compensate, a solution will be needed.
+The adjustment sounds terrible, but it will only increase by an average of 56 VND/kWh.
 At that time, the increase in electricity prices will affect other industries by about 0.18%.
-In which, the manufacturing industry that needs a lot of electricity such as steel will increase the cost of the steel industry by 0.18%.
+In which, manufacturing industries that need a lot of electricity such as steel will increase the cost of the steel industry by 0.18%.
 Cement will increase by 0.45% and textiles by 0.4%.
 As for consumers, the increase is also small.
 Because currently, over 25 million households use electricity.
 On average, a family consumes 200 kWh/household/month.
 Thus, on average, each household pays an additional 12,000 VND.
 For those who use less, about 5 kWh/month, it will only increase by about 2,500 VND/month.
-Those who use more will pay an additional 35,000 VND.
+Those who use a lot will pay an additional 35,000 VND.
 VND/month.
-Thus, it can be seen that the impact from the increase in electricity prices is not large.
+Thus, it can be seen that the impact of the electricity price increase is not large.
 This is also a premise to control inflation this year," Mr. Nguyen Tien Thoa analyzed.

 Source link